 Is there a minimum or maximum class size?

 Don’t worry if you’re teaching a small class though!
 There’s still a way you can participate in the event.
-If you have less than ten students, you are able to combine classes for the contest period.
+If you have less than five students, you are able to combine classes for the contest period.
 You can look at our guide here on how to move students between classes.

 We should warn you it’s not wise to move your students between classes during the contest.
 This will reset any contest score you have achieved so far, and might prevent your students from continuing with the contest.